 Paths are typically at least 2m wide and constructed from tarmacadam.
 A short section of flexible paving (combined stone and recycled rubber) was installed on the path between the cricket pitch and the bowls club in early 2020.
-Paths are inspected by the Grounds Maintenance team on a 6-monthly basis with repair work carried out on an ad-hoc basis as required and as funding is available.
-The lower path to the eastern side of the Recreation Ground is in a poor condition which would require complete resurfacing rather than repair.
+Paths are inspected by the Grounds Maintenance team on a 6 monthly basis with repair work carried out on an ongoing basis.